gnulinuxadmin/FeralCTF/README.md

 ## Quick Start

 Actual production deployments should see the deployment section of the specification for serving behind a reverse proxy that handles SSL/TLS and certificate management.
-[Link Text](https://github.com/gnulinuxadmin/FeralCTF/blob/main/FERALCTF_SPEC.md#8-deployment)
+[Deployment Notes](https://github.com/gnulinuxadmin/FeralCTF/blob/main/FERALCTF_SPEC.md#8-deployment)

 Build or download the `feralctf` binary, then initialize a working directory: